Personal Backup Version 5.2

 Not visible

-Wait only on error
+Wait only on errors

 Not visible except on errors